IntegralDefense/ACE/docs/admin-guide.rst

 Concepts
 --------

-There are several concept crucial to understanding how ACE works and how to use ACE.
+There are several concepts crucial to understanding how ACE works and how to use ACE.
 For the analyst, it’s important to understand observables, tagging, and dispositioning.
-For the administrator or developer, it’s crucial to understand ACE’s dependencies and its engine and module based architecture.
+The administrator and developer needs to understand those concepts as well, but additionally must understand ACE’s dependencies and its engine and modular architecture.

 Engines
 +++++++